The Outhire API uses Bearer token authentication with company-scoped API keys.Documentation Index

 Company scoping

 API keys are company-scoped, not user-scoped.
 A valid key grants access to all resources belonging to the company it was created under.
 There are no per-key permission scopes — all keys for a company have the same access level.
+This means the API key determines which company’s data the caller can read and write.Key security

-- Raw keys are hashed with SHA-256 before storage — Outhire does not store your key in plaintext
+Outhire follows security best practices for API key storage:- Raw keys are hashed with SHA-256 before storage — Outhire does not store your key in plaintext

 - Keys are shown only once at creation time